Joseph A. Schwarcz: Biography

-In 1999 Schwarcz became the founding director of the McGill University Office for Science and Society (OSS) with Ariel Fenster and David N. Harpp.
-The OSS "...is a unique venture dedicated to the promotion of critical thinking and the presentation of scientific information to the public, educators and students in an accurate and responsible fashion."
-As director, he takes on health fads and the celebrities who promote them.
-He has used his knowledge of magic to show how supernatural feats can be done by ordinary means.
+In 1999, Schwarcz became the founding director of the McGill University Office for Science and Society (OSS) with Ariel Fenster and David N. Harpp.
+According to their website, the OSS "...is a unique venture dedicated to the promotion of critical thinking and the presentation of scientific information to the public, educators and students in an accurate and responsible fashion."
+As director, he challenges health fads and the celebrities who promote them.
+He has also used his knowledge of illusion magic to show how seemingly supernatural feats can be done by ordinary means.

-Even as a university student, Schwarcz found chemistry to be a dry subject, so he established a series of courses designed to bring chemistry to the general student, and later to the public through a series of lectures.
+As a university student, Schwarcz found chemistry to be a dry subject, so he established a series of courses designed to bring chemistry to the general student, and later to the public through a series of lectures.
 The lectures include magic and spontaneity to keep the audience interested.

 "A good lecturer is also an actor.
 A lecture should seem spontaneous, even if it's been given many times before...
 You capture the audience's attention.
 Then, without their realizing it, you pump a little scientific information into their brains.
 Before they know it, they've learned something."

-In 2010, 2012, and 2016–2017, Schwarcz was nominated by McGill as one of the USA Science and Engineering Festival's Nifty Fifty Speakers.
+In 2010, 2012, and 2016–2017, Schwarcz was nominated by McGill University as one of the USA Science and Engineering Festival's Nifty Fifty Speakers.

 Schwarcz began his media career in 1980 after meeting Montreal Gazette reporter Ted Blackman at the Man and His World exhibition when he was demonstrating how to make polyurethane from two liquids.
 Blackman reported on the demonstration and made a significant error.
 Schwarcz wrote to the Gazette, pointing out the error, and Blackman printed a retraction.
 Radio station CJAD picked up the story and called Schwarcz to talk about it on air.
-The following week another scientific issue arose and he was called on again; this led to regular collaborations and to his own weekly radio show (The Dr. Joe Show), which also ran on Toronto's CFRB for about two years.
+The following week, another scientific issue arose and he was called on again; this led to regular collaborations and to his own weekly radio show (The Dr. Joe Show), which also ran on Toronto's CFRB for about two years.

 Schwarcz has appeared hundreds of times on Canadian television and radio, including his single-season show about common foods called Science to Go on the Canadian Discovery Channel.
 He writes a weekly column for the Montreal Gazette called The Right Chemistry and a monthly column in the Canadian Chemical News.

-He is one of the spokespersons for ScienceUpFirst, a science communication initiative aiming at reducing the impact of COVID misinformation online.
+He is one of the spokespersons for ScienceUpFirst, a science communication initiative aiming at reducing the impact of COVID-19 misinformation online.

 In 1999 Schwarcz was awarded the Grady-Stack Award for Interpreting Chemistry for the Public.
 At the time, he was the first non-American to win the award.
 He was the joint winner of the 2014 Center for Skeptical Inquiry Robert P Balles Prize for skeptical thinking for his book Is This a Fact?

 Schwarcz has honorary doctorates from Athabasca University (2002), Cape Breton University (2011), and Simon Fraser University (2019).

 Personal life

-Schwarcz and his wife Alice were married in 1973 and have three children.
+Schwarcz and his wife Alice married in 1973.
+They had three children together.
 Alice died in March 2016.